Fast lookup of SSH keys

 ssh -T git@gitlab.example.com

-A successful pull or welcome message means that GitLab was able to find the key in the database, as it is not present in the file.
+A successful pull or welcome message means that GitLab found the key in the database, as the key is not present in the file.

 file: